SolnBenchmark/Benchmark/2DGauss_MEMF_VTR/README.md

 The mean of Gaussian noise mu includes the effect of camera offset.
 When mu is solely contributed by the camera offset, i.e. the Gaussian noise has a zero mean, the effective camera offset is Coff=Dt\*Dx\*Dy\*mu.

-The SPNR, SGNR, and SNR are defined in [4].
+SPNR, SGNR, and SNR are defined in [4].